 Anti-mosquito landscaping choices

 Even the plants that are used in the parks are chosen based on the probability of water to collect in them.
-Rather, plants are used that have leaves that won’t harbor stagnant water, but that will allow water to roll off of them and keep moving toward one of Joe’s ditches or toward a body of water that is moving thanks to fountains, other fixtures, or the movement of ride vehicles.
+Rather, plants are used that have leaves that won’t harbor stagnant water, but that allows water to roll off of them and keep moving toward one of Joe’s ditches or toward a body of water that is moving thanks to fountains, other fixtures, or the movement of ride vehicles.
 You won’t find any water lilies around the World Showcase Lagoon or around any other Disney water.
 That’s because water lilies provide the perfect spot for larvae to hide underneath them.
-Potter took things a step further by making sure that bodies of water around the Disney World property were stocked with goldfish, minnows and “mosquito fish” that eat mosquito larvae on a regular basis.
+Potter took things a step further by making sure that bodies of water around the Disney World property were stocked with goldfish, minnows, and “mosquito fish” that eat mosquito larvae on a regular basis.

 Walt made it very clear in his discussions with Potter that he wanted no pesticides used in the parks.
 To that end, Potter was sure to only use natural insect repellents, one of which was liquid garlic.
 Mosquitoes can’t stand the smell of garlic, so it made perfect sense to use garlic extract in the form of a spray to deter mosquitos from coming into areas of the parks.
 To this day, garlic extract is sprayed all around the parks in such small amounts that humans can’t detect it, but mosquitos stay far away from it.